Random walks in the quarter plane, discrete harmonic functions and conformal mappings: Abstract

 \section{Abstract}

-We propose here a new approach for finding harmonic functions of killed random walks with small steps in the quarter plane.
-It is based on solving a certain functional equation that satisfies the generating function of the values taken by the harmonic functions.
-As a first application of our results, we obtain a simple expression for the harmonic function that governs the asymptotic tail distribution of the first exit time from the quarter plane.
-As another corollary, we prove, in the zero drift case, the uniqueness of the harmonic function.
+We propose a new approach for finding discrete harmonic functions in the quarter plane with Dirichlet conditions.
+It is based on solving functional equations that are satisfied by the generating functions of the values taken by the harmonic functions.
+As a first application of our results, we obtain a simple expression for the harmonic function that governs the asymptotic tail distribution of the first exit time for random walks from the quarter plane.
+As another corollary, we prove, in the zero drift case, the uniqueness of the discrete harmonic function.